theopenlane/core/README.md

 ## Features

-At it's core, this repo is a collection of services built on top of an entity framework which allows us to:
+At its core, this repo is a collection of services built on top of an entity framework which allows us to:

 - Model database schemas as graph structures